 The materials cost about $20, and it only took about an hour to make.

-Looks pretty good if I do say so myself – what do you think?
+Looks pretty good for a DIY Easter wreath if I do say so myself – what do you think?